 Hikes in Yosemite Valley

-Yosemite is a hikers paradise with so many trails it is impossible to even complete them in a lifetime.
-Yosemite is the start of the famous John Muir Trail, but if you are looking for some great adventures that don’t take a few weeks then check out the below ideas.
+Yosemite is a hikers paradise with so many trails it is impossible even to complete them in a lifetime.
+Yosemite is the start of the famous John Muir Trail, but if you are looking for some great adventures that don’t take a few weeks, then check out the below ideas.